team113sanger/uveal_melanoma_CRISPR_downstream/README.md

 IMPORTANT: We used the single-guide RNA (sgRNA) guides in common with Human CRISPR Library v1.0 only, as version 1.1 of the same library contains additional guides targeting essential genes with 10 guides per gene.
 This would result in an unbalanced targeting of these essential genes, therefore we decided to remove them.
 Nevertheless, the Human CRISPR Library v1.1 has superior chemistry.

+## Data inputs

+Generation of CRIPSR counts (`data/01_raw_count_matrix.tsv`) is detailed [here](https://github.com/team113sanger/uveal_melanoma_single_guide_processing/tree/0f3e0fc3e7fee30edbb40fa03653a334ac13d52c).
+Core essential genes (CEGs) and non-essential genes (NEGs) were downloaded from the [Hart Lab BAGEL repository](https://github.com/hart-lab/bagel/tree/master/data).

 ### CRISPRcleanR
-Single-guide RNA count pre-processing and bias correction We performed all computational analyses considering only the sgRNAs in common with the Human CRISPR Library v1.0.
+Single-guide RNA counts were pre-processed and bias corrected using CRISPRcleanR (3.0.1).
+We performed all computational analyses considering only the sgRNAs in common with the Human CRISPR Library v1.0.

 The initial matrix contained the raw counts of 10 cell lines screened in 3 technical replicates and 1 plasmid.
 For each cell line, considering the technical replicates and the plasmid, we applied the following pipeline to preprocess and correct the sgRNA counts using CRISPRcleanR v3.0.1:
 -	sgRNAs with less than 30 read counts in the plasmid were first removed